Type 1 Double Eagles - Without Motto on Reverse

 1861-O Double Eagle

-1 Liberty Head or Liberty Head, No Motto.
-Made from
+is a Type 1 Liberty Head or Liberty Head, No Motto.

-from the next type in that the motto IN GOD WE TRUST
+different from the next type in that the motto IN

-has not yet been added.
-James B. Longacre designed
+GOD WE TRUST has not yet been added.
+James B. Longacre

-the Liberty Head double eagle.
-Its obverse shows a
+designed the Liberty Head double eagle.
+Its obverse

-profile of Liberty facing left wearing an inscribed
+shows a profile of Liberty facing left wearing an

-coronet.
-Her hair is tied in the back, and two curls
+inscribed coronet.
+Her hair is tied in the back, and

-flow down her neck.
-Thirteen stars surround her and
+two curls flow down her neck.
+Thirteen stars surround

-the date is below.
-Dentils are on both sides of the
+her and the date is below.
+Dentils are on both sides

 The double eagle reverse shows a heraldic